 Other nuclear weapons designs exist, including boosted fission weapons, hydrogen bombs, and neutron bombs.
-These weapon types have increased yields though due to their complexity are not likely to serve as entry level nuclear weapons for would-
+These weapon types have increased yields though due to their complexity are not likely to serve as entry level nuclear weapons for wouldbe proliferators.
+Thus the inner-workings of these types of weapons will not be discussed in the scope of this work.

-79 Garwin and Charpak, 314-315.
+&lt;sup>79 Garwin and Charpak, 314-315.